2012 Quarter Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The five 2012 designs offer distinct value profiles based on grade, mint mark, and preservation quality.

-- 2012 Chaco Culture Quarter – Lowest combined circulation mintage of the year
+• 2012 Chaco Culture Quarter – Lowest combined circulation mintage of the year at 44 million pieces across both mints

-- 2012 Denali Quarter – Highest circulation figures reduce scarcity premiums
+• 2012 Denali Quarter – Highest circulation figures reduce scarcity premiums, but error varieties add strong collector appeal

 Circulated pieces typically hold face value regardless of design.
-Uncirculated examples separate into distinct tiers, with San Francisco strikes commanding higher premiums than Philadelphia or Denver issues.
-Proof versions, particularly silver proofs, maintain consistent collector interest above standard strikes.
+Uncirculated (MS) examples separate into distinct tiers, with San Francisco strikes commanding higher premiums than Philadelphia or Denver issues.
+Proof versions — especially silver proofs graded PR69 or PR70 DCAM (Deep Cameo, meaning frosted devices against mirror-like fields) — maintain strong collector interest above all standard strikes.

 Condition remains the primary value driver across all five releases.
-MS65 specimens represent the threshold where premiums become significant, while MS67 and higher grades enter specialized collector territory.
+MS65 specimens represent the threshold where premiums become significant, while MS67 and higher grades enter specialized collector territory with sharply escalating prices.

 2012 El Yunque Quarter Value

-El Yunque National Forest, the only tropical rainforest in the U.S. National Forest System, occupies 28,000 acres in Puerto Rico.
+El Yunque National Forest, the only tropical rainforest in the U.S. National Forest System, covers 28,000 acres in Puerto Rico.
+As the first U.S. territory featured in the America the Beautiful program, El Yunque holds a unique place in the series.

-The reverse design features the endangered Puerto Rican parrot and the Coqui tree frog, both endemic species facing habitat pressures in this biodiverse ecosystem.
+The reverse features the endangered Puerto Rican parrot and the coquí tree frog — both species endemic to the island and facing significant habitat pressure in this biodiverse ecosystem.
+The design was the 11th coin released in the ATB program overall.

-This market positioning translates into modest but consistent premiums.
-In MS63 condition, examples typically trade at $3, while MS65 specimens reach $5.
-Premium MS67 grades command approximately $60, showing a meaningful value spread that rewards condition-conscious collectors.
+The Denver-minted version carries a scarcity rating of 26 and ranks sixth among all Washington America the Beautiful Quarters, reflecting genuine collector interest in this particular strike.
+At MS63, examples typically trade at $3, while MS65 specimens reach $5.
+Premium MS67 grades command approximately $60, showing a meaningful spread that rewards condition-conscious collectors.

 2012-P El Yunque Quarter Price/Grade Chart